romanlarionov/VirtualVistaVulkan/README.md

 Build with CMake (It should just work)

+> any used shaders will have to be compiled prior to running executable

 This has been tested and runs on Windows 10 with an Nvidia GTX 970

 Dependencies